-Bloomington, Indiana's newest arts organization, Constellation Stage & Screen, is excited to announce Project Constellation, a screenwriting competition open to high school students throughout the state of Indiana.
+Bloomington, Indiana's innovative arts organization, Constellation Stage & Screen, invites you to participate in Project Constellation, a screenwriting competition open to high school students throughout the state of Indiana.
 Formerly known as Project Pigasus, Project Constellation is the only competition of its kind in Indiana that offers high schoolers the chance to stretch their creativity by writing an original, 10- to 12-page screenplay for a short film.
-This year's submissions invite students to write within the theme of "teamwork" to celebrate Constellation Stage & Screen's inaugural season following a three-way merger between Bloomington Playwright's Project, Cardinal Stage, and Pigasus Institute.
-In keeping with this Hoosier tradition now in its 6th year, Constellation staff will select one winning screenplay to be fully filmed and produced in the student-screenwriter's hometown.
-Moreover, students from area schools will be invited to work on the picture alongside filmmakers for an unparalleled learning experience.
+This year's submissions invite students to write within the theme Embracing Change.
+In keeping with this Hoosier tradition now in its 7th year, Constellation staff will select one winning screenplay to be fully filmed and produced in the student-screenwriter's hometown.
+Moreover, students from area schools will be invited to work on the picture alongside film-makers for an unparalleled learning experience.
 The finished film will be screened in Indiana theaters, submitted to film festivals across the country, and subsequently made available for online streaming.